The importance of stretching: why practice stretching?

-As for the achievement of high-level any martial arts skill, even to be a contortionist requires a life of constant sacrifices.
+Note from Master Kongling – As for the achievement of high-level martial arts skills, even to be a contortionist requires a constant and complete application.

 In conclusion it is important to stress that:

-- Contortionists are performers and not martial artists – Regarding the articular levers, it should be emphasized that even if the contortionist (or the naturally flexible person) has a slight advantage in terms of limit reaching, without a specific training, arrived at the end of the ROM the limbs break easily anyway; contortionists are fantastic but in terms of fight they cannot be compared to a conditioned martial artist
+- Contortionists are performers and not martial artists – Regarding the joint levers (read Chin Na), it should be emphasized that even if the contortionist (or the naturally flexible) has a slight advantage in terms of limit reaching but without specific conditioning, arrived at the end of the ROM, the limbs break anyway; contortionists are fantastic but in terms of combat performances, they cannot be compared to a conditioned martial artist

 - Body flexibility and martial arts – The relation between martial arts and flexibility